rimarque/minirt/README.md

 - **H** - activates height mode, if not pressed the diameter is the default mesure to be resized (press again to deactivate)
 - **+** - Increses object size
 - **-** - Decreses object size

-⚠️ **Note**: directions are relative to the camera's axes, with object and light movements potentially differing if the camera's view is not (0,0,-1).